RiotGamesCookbooks/ldap-cookbook/README.md

 * __create__
 * delete

-__*The resources below all make use of this one to create objects in the directory server.
+__*Other resources in this cookbook make use of this one to create objects in the directory server.
 This means that they also require the 'host', 'port', 'credentials' and 'databag_name' parameters which are simply passed through to this resource.
 Omitting these common parameters from the resource descriptions below for brevity*__

 ### ldap_user